Devskiller/jpa2ddl/jpa2ddl-samples/jpa2ddl-flyway-maven-sample/README.md

 +-----------+---------+-------------+------+---------------------+---------+
 ```

-As you can see Flyway found the new migration and it's ready to be applied.
-To do so just invoke `./mvnw flyway:migrate`.
-Flyway now migrates the database schema:
+As you can see, Flyway has found the new migration and it's ready to be applied.
+To do so, simply invoke `./mvnw flyway:migrate`.
+Flyway will now migrate the database schema:

 ```
 [INFO] Successfully validated 2 migrations (execution time 00:00.011s)